saurabh1088/notes/iOS/Debug/Crashes.md

 dSYM stands for *debug symbols*
 When code is compiled then symbols are generated, these symbols are class names, global variables, functions etc. The association of these symbols with file name and line number where these are defined creates a debug symbol.
 Debug build place these debug symbols inside the compiled binary itself, this is by default.
-Howeve the release build places these debug symbols in a separate file dSYM, reducing the size of the distributed app.
+However the release build places these debug symbols in a separate file dSYM, reducing the size of the distributed app.

 So in order to understand dSYM files one needs to understand debug symbols.